Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Martial Master**
-    | You may perform an additional Weapon Art per turn.
+    | You may perform an additional weapon art per turn.

 --------